 American University states that business casual consist of neutral colors more towards the dark shades of black, grey, navy, but can include white and off white, and reminds that the clothing should be pressed with clean, crisp seams.

 “Dress for Success” advice sums up business casual as a classic, clean cut, and put together look where a full suit and neck tie is not required.
 A suit and tie are required for Federal Court.

 Don’t let the word casual mislead you.
 You still need to look professional, business attire is always acceptable and a suit/ dress is suggested.

 Do not wear clothing you would wear to a club or for athletic purposes.
 Shorts and Chino’s are not allowed.

 Flip-flops are not allowed, wear closed in shoes.

 Why would a criminal defense lawyer like Chris Rabby tell you how to dress?

-Because being well dressed shows confidence an competence in the individual to the Judge and Jury.
+Because being well dressed shows individual confidence and competence to the Judge and Jury.

 Please make the best impression you can with the person that may judge you.